hazelcast/hazelcast/hazelcast-documentation/src/DistributedEvents.md

 ### Message Listener

-The Message Listener is used by the Hazelcast IQueue, ISet and IList interfaces.
-It allows to get notified when an item is added or removed.
+The Message Listener is used by the ITopic interface.
+It allows to get notified when a message is received for the registered topic.

-The following is an example Item Listener class.
+The following is an example Message Listener class.

 ```java